 - Tea-(of course!)

 Additional extras such as beans, mushrooms and tomatoes are all optional.
 Have I managed to whet your appetite?
-Well, if you’re living in the States we have an Irish breakfast food basket which can be delivered to your door!
+Well, if you’re living in the States we have an Irish breakfast gift basket which can be delivered to your door!
 It’s brimming with all the meat essentials as well as real Irish Kerrygold butter, scones and everybody’s favourite Barry’s Tea.

 2. Potato Cakes